-4.14.5.90 Food stamps, food commodities, vaccines (see above for information on COVID-19 vaccines), donated property (including surplus, also, see above for information on donated personal protective equipment funded with COVID-19 assistance), and other non-cash assistance should be valued at fair market value at the time of receipt or the assessed value provided by the awarding agency.
+4.14.5.80 Food stamps, food commodities, vaccines, donated property (including surplus), and other non-cash assistance should be valued at fair market value at the time of receipt or the assessed value provided by the awarding agency.
 The notes to the Schedule of expenditures of federal awards should disclose the nature of the amounts reported.
 Regardless of the basis of accounting used by the recipient, non-cash awards are reported in the fiscal year they are received.